-The term “Audit”, with the advancement of knowledge, has become a word that needs definition to understand what it means.
+The term “Audit,” with the advancement of knowledge, has become a word that needs a definition to understand what it means.

 Of the most prevalent audit types are financial audit, which is usually called External Audit, and Internal Audit.

-Financial audit is an important activity used by business entities to express an opinion on the validity and fair presentation of the Financial Statements.
+Financial auditing is an important activity used by business entities to express an opinion on the validity and fair presentation of financial statements.

 Meanwhile, Internal Audit is an important tool used to verify integrity of internal control systems and their implementation, thus achieving internal control.

-There are broad differences between both types of audit.
+There are broad differences between both types of audits.
 However, both are integral to each other.
 The following illustrates the differences and similarities between both types:

 Differences